Jörg Haider: Parents

 Haider's parents had been early members of the Austrian Nazi Party (DNSAP, the Austrian affiliate of the NSDAP, the German Nazi Party).
 Haider's father, Robert Haider, was a shoemaker.
 His mother, Dorothea Rupp, was the daughter of a well-to-do physician and head of the gynaecology ward at the general hospital of Linz.

 Robert Haider joined the DNSAP in 1929 as a fifteen-year-old boy, four years before Adolf Hitler came to power in Germany.
-He remained a member even after the Nazi Party was banned in Austria and after Engelbert Dollfuss had dissolved the Austrian parliament and established the Ständestaat, a fascist dictatorship.
+He remained a member even after the Nazi Party was banned in Austria and after Engelbert Dollfuss had dissolved the Austrian parliament and established the Ständestaat as a dictatorship.

 In 1933, Robert Haider moved to Bavaria but returned to Austria the following year after the failed Nazi attempt to overthrow the Austrian government with the July Putsch.
 He was arrested and chose to move back to Germany where he joined the Austrian Legion, a division of the Sturmabteilung.
 Haider senior completed a two-year military service in Germany and returned to Austria in 1938 after it was annexed by Nazi Germany (the Anschluss).
 From 1940 on, he fought as a junior officer on the Western and Eastern Fronts in Europe during the Second World War.
 Having been wounded several times, he was discharged from the Wehrmacht with the rank of lieutenant.
 In 1945, he married Dorothea Rupp, at that time a leader in the Bund Deutscher Mädel (BDM).

 Following the end of the war, Haider's parents were investigated as part of the denazification process, conducted to determine what measures should be taken against them because of their NSDAP membership (proceedings against all former Nazis—NSDAP members and collaborators—were undertaken as a matter of law in both Austria and Germany after the war ended).

 They were labelled as "Minderbelastet" (meaning "compromised to a lesser degree", i.e. low-ranking in the NSDAP structure).
 Robert Haider found a job in a shoe factory.
 Dorothea Haider, who had been a teacher, was prohibited from teaching for a few years following the end of the war.
 Robert was forced to dig graves.
 Haider's mother eventually outlived him, turning ninety on the day he died.